Centre for Quantitative Medicine

 Quantitative Medicine Forum

 CQM sponsors a monthly Quantitative Medicine Forum with invited guest speakers.
-The forum is typically scheduled on the third Thursday of the month during lunch-time.
+The forum is typically scheduled during lunch-time.
 Topics are usually quantitative in nature, but audiences have ranged from quantitative professionals to clinicians.
 After the talks, VAPs are created and uploaded onto the website (VAP Library).
-Please see past and future talks below (Past Events).

 Software Training Workshops